gandazgul/k8s-infrastructure/README.md

 ## My Home Setup

-A small business server running as a master node and worker.
+A small business server running the control plane node and worker.
 I plan to add at least one other node to learn to manage a "cluster" and to try to automate node on-boarding.
 I've tested the manual node on-boarding with VMs, and it works well.
-Look at this script [https://github.com/gandazgul/k8s-infrastructure/blob/master/install-k8s/2-configK8SNode.sh]()
+Look at this script [https://github.com/gandazgul/k8s-infrastructure/blob/main/install-k8s/2-configK8SNode.sh]()

 # [Helm](https://helm.sh) Charts